On a Visit from God During Sleep Paralysis

 by Christina Keen Faber

 I’m lying in bed, stiff as a crucifix.
-I think God is trying to kill me—
+I think God is trying to kill me:

 like the sand that softens an anchor’s fall, I can’t move

-I freeze between the allegorical cave walls.
+I freeze between cave walls.

 I’ll soon be on a quest toward an avalanching underground